On Purely Data-Driven Massive MIMO Detectors: Experiments

-ChannelNet is a purely data-driven method with standard deep learning components, allowing for easy adjustments to the model size to achieve a tradeoff between complexity and performance.
-In this subsection, we showcase the impact of changing the number of iterations $L$ and the feature dimension $d$.
+ChannelNet is a purely data-driven method with standard deep learning components, allowing for easy adjustments to the model size to achieve a tradeoff between model complexity and performance.
+In this subsection, we demonstrate the impact of the number of iterations $L$ and the feature dimension $d$.
 Our evaluations are conducted using Rayleigh fading channel with $(N_r, N_t) = (64, 32)$ and 64-QAM modulation.

-The performance of different configurations of $L$ and $d$ is depicted in Fig. \ref{fig:tradeoff_and_complexity} (a).
-When comparing with the model having $d=10$ and $L=20$, which is used in all previous experiments, we observe a slight performance improvement by increasing $d$ to $20$, bringing it closer to the ML bound.
-However, a notable drop in performance occurs when both $L$ is reduced to $10$.
-Significantly, the performance appears to be more sensitive to changes in $L$ than in $d$, as indicated by the substantial performance difference between $d=20$ and $L=10$ compared to $d=10$ and $L=20$.
+Fig.~\ref{fig:tradeoff} presents the performance of ChannelNet under various configurations.
+When comparing to the baseline model with $(d,L)=(10,20)$, increasing the feature dimension to $d=20$ results in a slight performance improvement.
+In contrast, decreasing either the feature dimension or the number of iterations results in a significant performance degradation, highlighting the importance of both sufficiently rich feature representations and adequate iterative refinement.
+Moreover, the comparison between $(d, L) = (10, 20)$ and $(20, 10)$ indicates that performance is more sensitive to the number of iterations than to the feature dimension.